 The main people behind Jewellery Quarter Heritage are Marie and Mark Haddleton who have worked in the Jewellery Quarter for over a quarter of a century (Marie served on the Birmingham Conservation Advisory Committee for many years, representing the Jewellery Quarter), and they are occasionally sought out to help with pre-planning guidance, to guide architects and developers through the complicated Jewellery Quarter Conservation and Management Plan and Design Guide.
 In fact, we have produced many heritage reports for presentation to the Conservation Advisory Committee to accompany planning applications.

 Other things we would like to do include restoring the original JQ plaques on important buildings fixed by URBED some thirty years ago, have gone missing, although one was recently restored on the Cemetery Lodge and it would be nice to see the others restored.

-There is a noticeable lack of blue plaques; there are around 200 listed buildings and only seven blue plaques in the area, (might be less now as some buildings have been demolished and the plaques appear to have gone missing).
+There is a noticeable lack of blue plaques; there are around 200 listed buildings and very few blue plaques in the area, (and even less now as some buildings have been demolished and the plaques appear to have gone missing).